- 1 Top 5 Best Office Chair for Lower Back Pain Compared

 WHY WE LIKE IT: The Steelcase Amia is sleek, simple and highly adjustable.
 If you have both back pain and hip pain or even neck pain, you’ll want to find a chair that offers a lot of adjustability in the seat to reduce back pain.
 The Steelcase Amia fits the bill, which is why it’s the best at addressing “lower back and hip pain”.

 It allows you to adjust seat depth and height with the height adjuster, and it features a flexible seat edge that relieves pressure when you recline or lean forward in an upright position, further alleviating any pain you might experience in your hips so that you can have some pain management.
-Sitting vs leaning back can make a big difference.
+Sitting vs leaning back can make a big difference when it comes to finding the right chair for you.

 This chair for lower back and hip pain also features a unique feature that Steelcase calls “LiveLumbar.”
 The back of the chair adjusts with your back as you move, and you can slide the lumbar support to the position that gives you the most pain relief.
 These tilt mechanisms are important in an ergonomic chair.

 Unfortunately, you don’t get a headrest and the chair itself is a little heavy, but it offers a wonderful option for anyone looking to relieve both lower back and hip pain during their working hours.
 It has a tilt locking feature that locks in in the upright position.
-This is one of the sleekest desk chairs out there at an affordable price and Steelcase also makes the popular Leap chair, so they know quality.
+Ergonomic office chairs are not easy to come by on a budget but this is one of the sleekest desk chairs out there at an affordable price and Steelcase also makes the popular Leap chair, so they know quality.
 The Steelcase Leap is a favorite of many workers.
+If you want to add a chair to your home too, check out this list to find the best reclining office chair.

 WHY WE LIKE IT: This office chairs may look simple and affordable, but don’t let those two things fool you.
 The SmugDesk office chairs offers an adjutsable back and is built with ergonomics in mind.